Warehouse routing

 This tab contains global properties of a rule.

-- Name : Name of the rule, give a clear name to your rule in order to identify it easily later.
+- Name : Name of the rule, give a clear name to your rule in order to identify it later.

 - Priority : Rules are executed using priority system, from the lowest to the highest : for example, rule 1 will be executed before rule 10.